chnm/thatcamp-org/wp-content/plugins/amr-shortcode-any-widget/readme.txt

 Set up your widget first in a normal sidebar.
 Check it works.
 THEN Drag your chosen widgets to the sidebar called "widgets for shortcode".

-Add the do_widget shortcode to the page where you would like the widget to appear.
+Add the do_widget shortcode to the page where you would like the widget to appear (or the do_widget_area)

 Using a widget more than once?